minio/docs/source/reference/minio-server/minio-server.rst

    Specify ``off`` to disable the embedded MinIO Console.

-.. envvar:: MINIO_SERVER_URL
+.. envvar:: MINIO_BROWSER_LOGIN_ANIMATION

    *Optional*

+   .. versionadded:: MinIO Server RELEASE.2023-05-04T21-44-30Z

-   Specify the URL hostname the MinIO Console should use for connecting to the MinIO Server.
+   Specify ``off`` to disable the animated login screen for the MinIO Console.

-   This variable may be necessary if the MinIO Server TLS certificates do not contain any IP Subject Alternative Names (SAN).
-Specifically, the Console uses the MinIO Server IP address by default.
-If the Server TLS does not contain that IP address, then the Console cannot validate the TLS connection.
+   Defaults to ``on``.

 .. envvar:: MINIO_BROWSER_REDIRECT_URL